 Skip To Main Content text.skipToNavigation

-Last updated: February 2024
+Last updated: May 2024

 Sleeping boy

 How do you know when your child is too big for their toddler bed and ready to move into a full-size bed?
-When children make this transition, it can often be intimidating for both parents and child.
+When children make this transition, it can be intimidating for parents and child.
 Kids tend to become attached to their surroundings, especially if it’s something they've known for as long as they can remember.
 Your little one may have a strong urge to remain in their toddler bed, insisting on sleeping in it even when you think it’s about time they moved out of it.

 When are children ready to leave their toddler bed?